Blog

 It's like a short circuit in your brain that can mess up how your body works.
 Depending on which part of the brain is affected, a stroke can cause problems with speaking, moving or even logical thinking.

-Since strokes affect the brain, brain-boosting activities like Sudoku puzzles can be beneficial for recovering patients, as rehabilitation goes beyond just the motor functions—memory recall, problem-solving skills, logical thinking and other cognitive functions are also just as important.
+Since strokes affect the brain, brain-boosting activities like sudoku puzzles can be beneficial for recovering patients, as rehabilitation goes beyond just the motor functions—memory recall, problem-solving skills, logical thinking and other cognitive functions are also just as important.

 Neurological Conditions